Criteria for investigation

 Employee / workerEmployer

-Consistent with the principles of proportionality and responsiveness, resources available for investigation of incidents are devoted to the most serious cases.
+Investigations follow the rules of fairness and prompt action.
+As a priority, resources for investigating incidents are focused on the most serious cases.

-WorkSafe investigations are undertaken for a range of reasons, which include:
+WorkSafe investigations are conducted for a range of reasons including:

 • determining the causes of an incident